Abstract visualisation of interconnected blue and yellow nodes and lines.

 Ziyad AlBanoby

-Ziyad studied at Alexandria University in Alexandria, Egypt, earning his degree in Computer and Communications Engineering.
+Ziyad AlBanoby studied at Alexandria University in Alexandria, Egypt, earning his degree in Computer and Communications Engineering.
 He specializes in CUDA software optimization and porting, focusing on algorithms on GPU.
 He worked for two years at Brightskies Inc. and, in 2024, joined the High-Level Support Team at the Barcelona Supercomputing Center.

 Discover other events